hwangbro/public_notes/crystal_faq.md

 - On top of that, I'm beta-testing a new GBC/GBA emulator, [GSR](https://github.com/CasualPokePlayer/gsr/), which is a new front-end re-write of the [gambatte-speedrun core](https://github.com/pokemon-speedrunning/gambatte-core/) and [mGBA](https://github.com/mgba-emu/mgba).
   - This new emulator is still actively being developed, but I enjoy using it for runs more than the currently allowed emulator, [gambatte-speedrun](https://github.com/pokemon-speedrunning/gambatte-speedrun/).
   - Eventually the new GSR will probably be allowed on the leaderboard, but until it is, my attempts are technically invalid for leaderboard submission.
 Which I'm fine with.

+### Why do you compare against juanly when his PB is slower than yours?
+- Juanly is someone I've known the longest in PSR and it's fun to compare against his run.
+If the run ends up going to late game, I might switch to another comparison for a better idea of what my pace is.